HolmesBryant/wijit-tester/README.md

        } //
      */

-### Async Methods
+### Async Functions

-In order to test async methods, you must return a self-executing async function which returns the result of your method.
+In order to test async functions, you must return a self-executing async function which returns the result of your function.

-**Important**
-Results from async tests will not appear in the expected position of the list of results.
-Since async functions operate **asynchronously**, the execution of the other tests will continue until the async test completes its operation.
-Consequently, the async test results will appear much later in the result que.

     /**
      * ...
      * @test return async function() {
-     	  return await self.fetchFile( '/path/to/file.txt' );
+     	  return await self.fetchFile( 'file.txt' );
      	  }( self )  // 'the result'
      */
     async fetchFile( url ) {
     	const response = await fetch( url );
     	return await response.text();
     }

+**Note**
+Results from async tests will not appear in the expected position of the list of results.
+Since async functions operate **asynchronously**, the execution of the other tests will continue until the async test completes its operation.
+Consequently, the async test results will appear much later in the result que.

+#### Catching Errors in Async Tests

+The test runner cannot catch errors that occur within the code of an asyncronous test.
+If you wish to catch such errors and (optionally) show them in the test results display, you must add your own try...catch block.

+    /**
+     * ....
+     * @test return async function() {
+          try {
+            const response = await self.fetchData( 'file.txt' );
+            some faulty code
+          } catch (error) {
+            const line_number_of_test_in_code = 1234;
+            self.WijitTestRunner.sendError(error, line_number_of_test_in_code)
+          }
+        }( self )  // 'the result'
+     */

  ### Slot Change Events